joshua-decoder/joshua-decoder.github.com/4.0/pipeline.md

    These files will be described in more detail in subsequent sections of this tutorial.

+   Another useful flag is the `--rundir DIR` flag, which chdir()s to the specified directory before running the pipeline.
+By default the rundir is the current directory.
+Changing it can be useful for organizing related pipeline runs.
+Relative paths specified to other flags (e.g., to `--corpus` or `--lmfile`) are relative to the directory the pipeline was called *from*, not the rundir itself (unless they happen to be the same, of course).

    The complete pipeline comprises many tens of small steps, which can be grouped together into a set of traditional pipeline tasks: